Minecraft Java Edition Server Cores.

 - Some plugins are paid

-2. Kernels with an emphasis on modifications.
-They have a common minus (To connect to such servers, you must have version modifications installed exactly the same as on the server - you can solve it by adding a launcher for your servers, it will automatically load mods and other resources for the game).
+2. Cores with a focus on modifications.
+They have a common disadvantage (To connect to such servers, you must have the same versions of modifications installed as on the server - this can be solved by adding a launcher for your servers, it will automatically load mods and other resources for the game).

-- Requires a large amount of RAM (minimum 4GB RAM for normal operation)
+- Requires a large amount of RAM (Minimum 4GB of RAM for normal operation)

-- Difficult to install on systems with a linux kernel (The first article describes how you can get everything working correctly).
+- Difficult to install on Linux systems (The first article describes how to make everything work correctly).

 Fabric